wpilibsuite/frc-docs/source/docs/software/actuators/wpi-drive-classes.rst

 The use of field-oriented driving makes often makes the robot much easier to drive, especially compared to a "robot-oriented" drive system where the controls are reversed when the robot is facing the drivers.

 Just remember to get the gyro angle each time ``driveCartesian()`` is called.

+.. note:: Many teams also like to ramp the joysticks inputs over time to promote a smooth acceleration and reduce jerk.
+This can be accomplished with a :ref:`Slew Rate Limiter <docs/software/advanced-controls/filters/slew-rate-limiter:Slew Rate Limiter>`.